 5. Notre Dame

-The school has the legendary “Golden Dome,” so it’s appropriate that its beloved football team runs around in exquisite gold helmets.
+The campus has the legendary “Golden Dome” building, so it’s appropriate that its beloved football team runs around in exquisite gold helmets.
 Student managers make sure the helmets don’t look any less than perfect, putting a fresh coat of paint on them each week with real gold flakes.

-Alabama is one of the most storied programs in college football, and its helmet is part of that lore.
-Yeah, we know college football is playing for the name on the front of the jersey, but in Tuscaloosa, it’s also about earning the number on the side of your helmet.
+Alabama is one of the most storied programs in college football and its helmet is part of that lore.
+Yeah, we know college football is about representing your university; but in Tuscaloosa, it’s also about respecting the number on the side of your helmet, too.

-Seriously, though, we know the Longhorns have a huge fanbase, most of which never forgets to remind us, “Hook ‘Em Horns.”
-It also wears its special shade of orange prominently.
-The helmet, with a pure white background, encapsulates everything that is Texas football - the color, the horns and the players’ numbers on the back.
+The helmet, with a pure white background, encapsulates everything that is Texas football - the ranch-like burnt orange color, the horns and the huge players’ numbers on the back.
 So simple yet so great.

-Just like the University of Michigan, you either love these helmets or hate them.
-And yes, Fritz Crisler just re-used the design he originally came up with at Princeton.
-But the winged helmet is so incredibly original and steeped into college football history that it’s one of the first things that comes to mind when people think of college football like the “Four Horsemen” and the Heisman Trophy.
+The “winged helmet” is so incredibly original and steeped into college football history that it’s one of the first things that comes to mind when people think of college football, like the Heisman Trophy, fall Saturdays and tailgating.

 Voted the best helmet in college football by the Associated Press in 2010, who are we to disagree?